Niruben Amin

-Niruben Amin (2 December, 1944 – 19 March, 2006), addressed as Pujya Niruma by her followers, was an Indian religious leader and an exponent of the Akram Vignan philosophy.
+Niruben Amin (2 December 1944 – 19 March 2006), addressed as Pujya Niruma by her followers, was an Indian spiritual leader and an exponent of the Akram Vignan philosophy.
 A gynecologist by profession, she became a disciple of Dada Bhagwan during her study years.
 She nursed Dada Bhagwan during his illness and later succeeded him when he died.
 She headed the Dada Bhagwan Foundation.

 Early life

 Niruben Amin was born on 2 December 1944 in Aurangabad, Maharashtra, India (then Bombay Presidency) in a wealthy Amin family who was a traditionally Vaishnava Charotar Patel.
 Her father was a follower of Dada Bhagwan.
 She was the youngest among five siblings.
 She completed her school education in Mumbai.
 She started studying medicine from the Aurangabad Medical College.
 Following death of her mother, she was introduced to Dada Bhagwan.
 She graduated from the medical college "with help of Dada Bhagwan" and the same day her father died.
 She later claimed that Dada Bhagwan had foretold her about the news of the death.
 She further studied and later practiced as a gynecologist.